tommymalcolmpickles/Sliding-Number-Puzzle-Chess/README.md

 - Play begins with White, alternating turns with Black.
 - On a player's turn, they choose one action:
 - 1. **Move a Piece**: Follow standard chess rules, adjusted for the gap.
-- 2. **Slide a Section**: Move an adjacent 2x2 section into the gap, shifting all pieces in that section.
+- 2. **Slide a Section**: Move an adjacent 2x2 section or group of sections into the gap, shifting all pieces in that section.

 #### Objective